+3. Water

-- 3. Water Find help answering water questions - a.
-Surface Water: Find help answering surface water questions - 1.
+Find help answering water questions5

+Find help answering surface water questions6

 Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

-No bodies of water are in the immediate vicinity of the project.
-The Columbia River is approximately 1.2 miles west of the site.
+The nearest body of water is the Yakima River approximately 1.75 miles southwest of the site.